reactjs/react.dev/src/content/learn/responding-to-events.md

 ### Passing event handlers as props {/*passing-event-handlers-as-props*/}

-Often you'll want the parent component to specify a child's event handler.
+Often you'll want the parent Component to specify a child's event handler.
 Consider buttons: depending on where you're using a `Button` component, you might want to execute a different function—perhaps one plays a movie and another uploads an image.

-To do this, pass a prop the component receives from its parent as the event handler like so:
+To do this, pass a prop the Component receives from its parent as the event handler like so:

 <Sandpack>